Board of Trustees

 Employees, Vendors, and Volunteers

 Medical staff members are required to adhere to the Conflict of Interest policies of their respective affiliated organizations.
-Corporate Compliance works with the Compliance Offices of the affiliated organizations when conflicts arise.
+Harris Health’s Office of Corporate Compliance works with the Compliance Offices of its affiliated organizations when conflicts arise.